Supervisor Comments on Logbook Form

 - Fill out your document and insert any necessary information using the toolbar.

-- Once finished, click the Sign tool to endorse your supervisor comments on logbook.
+- Once finished, click the Sign tool to endorse your supervisor comments on student logbook sample.

 - Select the signing option that is most suitable for you: Draw, Create initials, or upload an image of your handwritten signature.